 COMPLIMENTARY MAI TAI BAR

-Casual outdoor south pool side bar Every Wednesday from 4pm - 5pm Weather Permitting
+Casual, south poolside bar Every Wednesday from 4 – 5pm Weather Permitting

 Enjoy the paradise scene while sipping on your favorite umbrella drink.
-You can lounge at the pool and relax whilst surrounded by nature.
+You can lounge at the pool and relax while surrounded by island nature.

-Plus, this vibrant tropical drink is best with conversations - so bring in a friend or make some and get ready for a stressfree, relaxed evening.
+Plus, this vibrant, tropical drink is best with conversations - so bring in a friend or make some new-ones, and get ready for a stress-free, relaxed evening.